 Recent extreme flooding event that took place in Nigeria in 2018 resulting from heavy rainfall, exacerbated by climate change, left over 18,000 men, women and children displaced from their homes and living in the camps in Anambra state alone exacerbating the need for safe drinking water.

 The Safe Drinking Water Project provides an avenue for individuals and organizations wanting to assist a poor Nigerian school, village, orphanage, Internally Displaced People (IDP) camp, health centres etc. with access to safe and clean drinking water free of pathogenic micro-organisms that cause waterborne diseases.
-EnvironFocus in partnership with interested individuals, NGOs, Charities and Businesses are working to provide Nigerian Communities with safe drinking water by providing them with LifeStraw, Sanitation and Hygiene.
+EnvironFocus in partnership with interested individuals, NGOs, Charities and Businesses are working to provide Nigerian Communities with safe drinking water by providing them with LifeStraw, Sanitation and Hygiene workshops.
 Pictures of project activities can be seen here.

 Interested in finding out more about the Project?
 Give us a call at 18664631104 (Canada) +234 8179752330 (Nigeria) or send an email to firstname.lastname@example.org.